iblukun12-rgb/calculadora-simples/README.md

-# calculadora-simples
+#simple-calculator
-Uma calculadora simples com operações simples, +, -, *, /
+A simple calculator with basic operations, +, -, *, /